Camille Cazedessus Jr.: Career

 Cazedessus organized and led the first teenage rock and roll band in Baton Rouge, Louisiana, in the autumn of 1956: The Dots.
 He was lead singer and rhythm guitar until the autumn of 1957, when he relinquished the band to Lenny Capella and enrolled in Spring Hill College, Mobile, Alabama.

 Later, as fans of the works of Edgar Rice Burroughs, Cazedessus and Alfred Guillory Jr. launched the fanzine ERB-dom in May, 1960.
 Following Guillory's death the following year, Caz became the magazine's sole editor and publisher.
 ERB-dom was nominated for the Hugo Award for Best Fanzine in 1964 and 1966, winning the award in 1966.
 ERB-dom went monthly in January 1970 with full color covers.
 In 1974 it returned to less frequent publication, and the "final" issue, no. 89, was published in November 1976.

-In December 1988, Caz revived his old ad-zine, The Fantasy Collector, incorporated ERB-dom in 1993, and in January 1997 changed the name to Pulpdom, which continued for 75 issues, the last in August 2013.
+In December 1988, Caz revived his old ad-zine, The Fantasy Collector in Dec 1988 with #201, now reprinting fiction.
+It retitled as The Fantastic Collector with #228 (March 1991).
+It would later incorporate ERB-dom in December 1993, with each issue being double named & numbered ("Fantastic Collector #248/ERB-dom #90), and in January 1997 changed the name to Pulpdom, which continued for 75 issues, the last in August 2013.
 All these issues of The Fantasy Collector and Pulpdom contain illustrated articles on pulp magazines, and reviews of and fiction by popular authors of the early 20th century.
-Ultimately, Pulpdom Online was inaugurated in December, 2013 and continues today with headquarters at Pulpdom.com.
+Ultimately, Pulpdom Online was inaugurated in December, 2013 with a new number one until it returned to the original number with the last two issues in 2020: #99 and #100.

 During the 1960s and 1970s, Cazedessus published books as Opar Press.
 After living in Taos, New Mexico, during the 1980s, he began publishing books as Rendezvous Books.
 He continues to publish and write while living part-time in Chimney Rock, Colorado.

 Cazedessus has written several books about Kit Carson and others are underway.

 In May 2010, Caz's old band, The Dots, was inducted into the Louisiana Music Hall of Fame by the State of Louisiana, authorized by the governor, Bobby Jindal.